Giorgio Duboin

-Giorgio Duboin (born September 30, 1959 in Turin, Italy) is an Italian professional bridge player.
-He has won four world teams championships along with six consecutive European teams championships and a seventh European in 2010.
-For many years his regular partner was Norberto Bocchi; now he plays primarily with Antonio Sementa.
+Giorgio Duboin (born 30 September 1959 in Turin, Italy) is an Italian professional bridge player.
+He has won four world team championships along with six consecutive European team championships and a seventh European in 2010.
+For many years, his regular partner was Norberto Bocchi; now he plays primarily with Antonio Sementa.

-As of April 2011 Duboin ranks number 3 among Open World Grand Masters and he has been number one.
+As of April 2011, Duboin ranks number 3 among Open World Grand Masters, and he has been number one.